-Confirm appropriate sizing and placement by observing rise and fall of chest, auscultating breath sounds, and monitoring EtCO2 and oxygen saturation.

-Replacement - 2.
-Choose the appropriate MEA size.
+2. Choose the appropriate MEA size.
 The distal tip of the MEA should sit slightly above the epiglottis.
 To accomplish this, the MEA should measure approximately the distance between the philtrum and the tip of the earlobe (as pictured below).
-The MEA size 4 (yellow flange) corresponds to the patient population that would typically use a size 9, 90 mm, yellow oral airway.
+The MEA size 4 is suitable for most patients approximately 5 ft-6 ft in height.

 3. Once the patient is unconscious, unresponsive to verbal stimuli and chin lift, and has a negative gag and/or cough reflex, open the patient’s mouth by pulling chin down.
 Suction airway as needed.

 4. With the curved end facing the hard palate, gently place the MEA in the mouth.
 Guide the MEA straight back over the tongue toward the pharynx.
 No lubricant or tongue depressor is needed.
 Place MEA bite block between the molars to minimize movement, gagging, and dental damage.
 The MEA depth can be fine-tuned by adjusting the placement depth of the elongated bite block.
 The flange should rest gently outside the corner of patient’s lips.

 5. Confirm appropriate sizing and placement by observing rise and fall of chest, auscultating breath sounds, and monitoring EtCO2 and oxygen saturation.